yaobinwen/robin_on_rails/misc/english/Vocabulary/Synonyms.md

   - second: vt, to make a formal statement of support for a suggestion made by someone else during a meeting in order to allow a discussion or vote
     - _I second the motion to adjourn._
     - _I'd second the idea of a non-writable root filesystem._ (See [source](https://serverfault.com/a/318140/125167).)
+- thin
+  - threadbare: adj.
+Threadbare material or clothes have become thin or damaged because they have been used a lot. "worn out"
+    - _Her clothes were faded and threadbare._
 - together
   - in concert: _Although hello is a very simple program, every major part of the system must work in concert in order for it to run to completion._
 - true